 Mike has toured all across the US, Canada, and in Mexico at the 2012 UAEH International Image Festival.
 He has performed with The Northern Symphonic Winds, Atlantic Wind Symphony, and The Orchestra of Northern New York.
-He currently collaborates in many different projects, including the collaborative ensemble Kinsmen and Strangers whose debut album was recently released.
+He currently collaborates in many different projects, including the co-led trio Kinsmen and Strangers.

 Mike received an undergraduate degree in Music Education from the Crane School of Music at SUNY Potsdam where he studied with Jim Petercsak and McGill University's Fabrice Marandola.
 He received a master's degree in Jazz Studies from the Conservatory of Music at SUNY Purchase where he studied privately with John Riley.
 Mike has held teaching positions in public and private schools and writes drum pedagogy articles for Modern Drummer Magazine.